Skip to content

 16Include tasteful branding on every page

-17Do not over-design; for example, do not make every bullet into an icon
+17Do not over-design, like making every bullet an icon

 18Do not make the white paper look like a flashy brochure

-19Do not include a page of solid color; this wastes ink
+19Do not make a page of solid color; this wastes space, time, and ink

-Effective design is a skilful combination of text and graphics.
+Effective editorial design is a skilful combination of text and graphics.

 People tend to notice graphics first.
 That’s why you must create an engaging cover for any white paper.

-For a white paper cover, I prefer stock photos to graphics.
-To me, a photo says “real world” vs a graphic that says “we made this up on the screen.”
+On the cover, I much prefer photos to graphics.
+To me, a photo says “real world” while a graphic says “we made this up on the screen.”

-Ideally, your cover image will show the target reader for that white paper, doing whatever they do in the target industry.
+Ideally, your cover image will show the target reader doing whatever they do in their target role in their target industry.

 That way, anyone glancing at the cover can tell whether it’s for them or not.